slaclab/smurf-server-scripts/docker_scripts/README.md

 ### Pysmurf application, in development mode

-A pysmurf application in development mode, consist only on pysmurf.
-It contains a pysmurf application provided by the user in a folder called **pysmurf** in the release folder.
-The release script will do a clone of the master branch of the [pysmurf git repository](https://github.com/slaclab/pysmurf).
+A pysmurf application in development mode, consist only on the pysmurf client application.
+It uses a local checkout of the pysmurf repository located in a folder called **pysmurf** in the release folder.
+The release script will checkout the specified version of pysmurf from the [pysmurf git repository](https://github.com/slaclab/pysmurf).

-Pysmurf runs in the the [pysmurf docker](https://github.com/slaclab/pysmurf-docker).
+Pysmurf runs in the the [pysmurf-client docker](https://github.com/slaclab/pysmurf).

 To release a pysmurf development application, use **type = pysmurf-dev**, with the following arguments: